thekolapo/mans-not-hot/README.md

 # mans-not-hot
-A simple webgl experiment to get me started on Pixi.Js
+A simple webgl experiment to get me started on Pixi.Js.
+It's still a work in progress.
+The project is quite disorganized.